soundasleep/rmagic/README.md

 *rmagic* is a Ruby on Rails implementation of Magic the Gathering.

-The engine barely supports anything at the moment, but it's a start.
+The engine supports [only a few cards so far](app/cards/library/), but it's a start.

 ## Features